dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-resiliency.md

 ## Transaction commit failure and the idempotency issue

 In general, when there is a connection failure the current transaction is rolled back.
 However, if the connection is dropped while the transaction is being committed the resulting state of the transaction is unknown.
-See this [blog post](https://blogs.msdn.com/b/adonet/archive/2013/03/11/sql-database-connectivity-and-the-idempotency-issue.aspx) for more details.

 By default, the execution strategy will retry the operation as if the transaction was rolled back, but if it's not the case this will result in an exception if the new database state is incompatible or could lead to **data corruption** if the operation does not rely on a particular state, for example when inserting a new row with auto-generated key values.